-Assisters Program Page 14 of 71 5/24/12 Public and private hospitals, community clinics, providers and health insurance agents maintain important relationships with the communities and markets likely to access Marketplace programs and subsidies and will be critical to achieving the goal of increasing coverage among California's uninsured.
-However, because health care providers, hospitals and clinics derive a direct benefit in providing health care to individuals with coverage (compensated care), RHA has recommended that they not be compensated by the Marketplace.
+Public and private hospitals, providers and health insurance agents maintain important relationships with the communities and markets likely to access Exchange programs and subsidies and will be critical to achieving the goal of increasing coverage among California's uninsured.
+However, because these entities derive a direct benefit in providing health care to individuals with coverage, RHA has recommended that they not be compensated by the Exchange.
 Health insurance agents bring deep knowledge of private health plan options and their participation in the assisters network will also be critical.
 Agents may receive compensation by health insurance carriers for enrollment in Qualified Health Plans.